linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3- Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/A Glossary of Technical Terms Related to Bankruptcy in the U.s.md

 ---
 aliases:
 - A Glossary of Technical Terms Related to Bankruptcy in the US
-- Example_Alias_A Glossary of Technical Terms Related to Bankruptcy in the U
+- A Glossary of Technical Terms Related to Bankruptcy in the U
-- Alias_25_A Glossary of Technical Terms Related to Bankruptcy in the U.s.md
+- A Glossary of Technical Terms Related to Bankruptcy in the U.s.md
 linter-yaml-title-alias: A Glossary of Technical Terms Related to Bankruptcy in the US
 tags:
-- tag_example
+-
-- example_tag
+-
 title: A Glossary of Technical Terms Related to Bankruptcy in the US
 ---
 # A Glossary of Technical Terms Related to Bankruptcy in the U.s

 This note briefly describes the most important legal forms of U.S. bankruptcy: Chapter 7 and Chapter 11,  and provides definitions of technical terms related to the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] process.